redis/docs/content/develop/connect/clients/client-side-caching.md

 the same key, it will access the database directly and refresh its cache with the updated data.

+The sequence diagram below shows how two clients might interact as they access and update the same key:

+{{< image filename="images/CSCSeqDiagram.drawio.svg" >}}

 ## Which commands can cache data?

 All read-only commands (with the `@read`